Wild - 50 years

 Usually all the females within a certain area will nest within a three week period in the season, and so there can be a lot of nests in the same area.
 If there are too many nests in a certain area, a female may dig up another females nest and destroy it.

-They are not really a threat to humans unlike saltwater crocodiles, there is only one recorded attack on a human which only caused minor injuries.
-It is generally considered safe to swim with freshwater crocodiles as they will only attack if they feel threatened.
+They are not really a threat to humans unlike saltwater crocodiles, there is only one recorded attack on a human which on caused minor injuries.

 They have sharper, less blunt teeth than the saltwater crocodile.